-Building on the success of the Solarize Mass program, Mass Solar Connect launched in late 2014 and partnered with non-profit groups to increase education and outreach about solar electricity, while also reducing the cost for group members to go solar.
+Building on the success of the Solarize Mass program, the pilot round of the Mass Solar Connect program launched in late 2014, and a second round of the program was completed in 2017.
+The program partners with non-profit groups to increase education and outreach about solar electricity, while also reducing the cost of installing solar for non-profit group members.

 In 2015, MassCEC partnered with Mass Energy Consumers Alliance (Mass Energy), wrapping up the program in late 2015 with 261 signed contracts and 1.9 megawatts of contracted solar capacity.
-This is enough to offset over 1,700 metric tons in annual carbon emissions and is equivalent to taking 361 cars off the road.
 Please see the 2015 Mass Solar Connect Pilot Overview for more information and lessons learned about the 2015 program.